Skip to content

 • [ ] API_DEBUG_LOGGING_ENABLED=false

-• [ ] UPLOAD_API_KEY set if uploads should be restricted
+• [ ] UPLOAD_API_KEY set (required for upload and media-info)

 • [ ] SELinux enabled and configured